sigasi/sigasi_insights/content/releasenotes/sigasi-5.00.md

 * {{< pill text="Eclipse" >}} Applying an autocomplete only moves the viewport if the cursor is not yet within it
 * {{< pill text="Eclipse" >}} Fixed an issue where **Window > Preferences > Sigasi > Advanced** could only be opened once per session

-# Sigasi Studio 5.0.2 point release
+# Sigasi Studio 5.0.2 Point Release

 On March 1, we released Sigasi Studio 5.0.2.
 This release contains solutions for the following reported bugs: